Contrast-Security-OSS/docs/content/installation/node/NodeConfig.md

 ## Application Arguments

-To pass configuration options to the application being run with Contrast, use the `--application.args` flag, or append `--` to the run command, followed by the arguments for the application.
+To pass configuration options to the application being run with Contrast, append `--` to the run command, followed by the arguments for the application.

 > **Example:** `npm run contrast -- --agent.logger.level debug -- --appArg0 foo --appArg1 bar` will pass `appArg0 foo` and `appArg1 bar` directly to the application.